ELIGANT-TN -- ELI Gamma Above Neutron Threshold: The Thermal Neutron setup: Data Acquisition

 \section{Data Acquisition}

 The data from the \het\ tubes are extracted via the combined pre-amplifiers and \ac{HV} distribution units.
-The pre-amplifiers used for \ac{ELIGANT-TN} are custom versions of the original multichannel pre-amplifier MPR-16 by Mesytec.
+The pre-amplifiers used for \ac{ELIGANT-TN} are the {high-voltage versions} of the original multichannel pre-amplifier MPR-16 by Mesytec.
 As the signal from \ac{ELIGANT-TN} are taken from the \ac{HV} output of the tubes, the large \ac{DC} voltage in the signal cable is removed by a capacitive coupling stage in the MPR-16.
 The bias voltage on the pre-amplifier input of each unit is filtered by an \ac{RC} filter with 10~M$\Omega$ resistance and 6.8~nF capacitance.
 50~M$\Omega$ resistors then distribute the voltage to the 16 different channel inputs.
 The low-voltage for the pre-amplifiers is provided via a Mesytec four-channel MNV-4 \ac{NIM} power distribution module and provided via standard \ac{D-sub} connectors of type DE-9 both on the MNV-4 side and the MPR-16 side.

 The pre-amplifiers are carefully decoupled to protect against discharges that may occur within gas detectors.
 For \ac{ELIGANT-TN}, the differential output version of MPR-16 was chosen for better protection against ground noise.
 Some noise contribution in the pre-amplifiers will come from decoupling capacitors at high voltage.
 Thus, before any high-precision measurements are performed, the detectors and pre-amplifiers should be biased for a few hours.
 The pre-amplifiers have an input protection for positive bias to survive sparks even at 2000~V. This, however, has the adverse effect that both rise time and noise are increased, but it does not significantly affect the readout performance of \het\ tubes.
-The output of the pre-amplifiers is connected via \ac{ECL} outputs to two CAEN V1725 digitiser cards with a sampling rate of 250~MS/s and a resolution of 14~bits via a set of differential to single-ended converters.
+The output of the pre-amplifiers is connected to two CAEN V1725 digitiser cards{, one tube per input channel,} with a sampling rate of 250~MS/s and a resolution of 14~bits via a set of {in-house manufactured} differential to single-ended converters.
 The need to include these boards in the chain is justified by the move towards a digital \ac{DAQ}, which requires unipolar pulses, compared to the fully analogue system that was in the initial design \cite{Camera2016} and could operate directly with the differential signals from the pre-amplifiers.
-A drawing of the complete electronic layout is shown in Figure~\ref{fig:electronic_setup}, indicating how the different components interconnect with each other.